Find advice and answers from our support team fast or get in touch

 Benefit in kind refers to:

-It needs to be reported in the form P11D.
-The benefits in kind are treated as cash equivalents and so are taxed as a part of an employee’s salary.
+Benefits in kind need to be reported in the form P11D.
+They are treated as cash equivalents and so are taxed as a part of your (employee’s) salary.

-There isn’t any requirement to pay tax or National Insurance or report such an expense to HMRC.
-However, if the employer provides trivial benefits as a part of the salary sacrifice arrangement, then they won’t be exempt.
-There will then be a need to report HMRC in form P11D:
+If the employer provides trivial benefit as a part of the salary sacrifice arrangement, then they won’t be exempt.
+The employer will have to report it to the HMRC in form P11D.

 The government has prescribed minimum wage rates i.e., the minimum amount per hour that any worker should be paid.
 Workers above the age of 25 are entitled to National Living Wage which is highest of the National Minimum Wage.
 The wages amount determined using these minimum wage rates is called minimum wage.